TMS-Namespace/Edge-Histogram-Discriptor/README.md

 # Edge Histogram Descriptor (EHD)

  This is a small Matlab class, that implements MPEG-7 texture descriptor "Edge Histogram Descriptor" (see paper [1]), along with improvements suggested in paper [2], particularly the semi-local features.
+Additionally, it allows arbitrary blocks count and rectangular images.

 ## Purpose